SamanthaMGarcia/cli-data-gem-assessment-v-000/NOTES.md

 -A command line interface for broadway shows starting with Broadway Tix -User is greeted
+-Wait 2 seconds
 -Show a list of shows with approximate prices
--What price range were you hoping to stay within?
+-What show would you like to read more about?
--Puts based on price range indicated
+-Displays results based on user selection